The Purple Onion: Music venue

 Tom Guido became the club's manager in 1993.
 Under him it became the center of San Francisco's garage rock scene, featuring such bands as The Rip Offs, Spoiled Brats, The Trashwomen, The Makers, Tee and Thee Crumpets, The Phantom Surfers, The 5.6.7.8's, Brian Jonestown Massacre, The Groovie Ghoulies, The Go-Nuts, Guitar Wolf and many others.
 The club closed in 1999.
 Tom Guido died in 2019.

 Return to comedy

 In 2004, the club reopened and returned to comedy.
 Photographer and booker Dan Dion started a weekly comedy night that featured comedians such as Robin Williams, Paul Krassner, Jim Short, and Tom Rhodes.
 David Owen presented the debut of Mort Sahl in June 2005, and shows by Greg Proops, Zach Galifianakis, Margaret Cho, Todd Barry, Dan Piraro, and Judah Friedlander.
-By 2010, the club was only running weekend shows, though these shows were usually over capacity at 100–110 people.
+Throughout this period it was also a regular haunt for satirist Will Franken By 2010, the club was only running weekend shows, though these shows were usually over capacity at 100–110 people.